HugoHappy/WebSocket-NodeJS/README.md

 }).listen(8001)
 ```

-Keep in mind this is just for a websocket server, see the samples for a full implementation with client.
+Keep in mind this is just for a websocket server, see the samples for a full implementation with client and http.

 # ws
 The main object, returned by `require("websocket-nodejs")`.